 There are 14 regions in the Czech Republic:

 The biggest city in the country and the capital of Czech Republic Prague is the most popular tourist destination in the country.
-Situated on the Vltava River, it is overlooked by Europe’s largest castle and is famous for its Romanesque, Baroque, Renaissance, and Gothic architecture.
+Situated on the Vltava River, it is overlooked by Europe’s largest castle and is famous for its Romanesque, Baroque, Renaissance, and Gothic architecture as well as its Old Jewish Quarter.
 It’s hugely popular with tourists, and the 1.3 million population is swollen year-round by those who want to get to know this stunning city.

 One of the most beautiful regions in the country, Central Bohemia is dotted with castles, silver museums, mines, and great hospitality.
 Visit the town of Kutná Hora, where the historical center is listed as a UNESCO World Heritage site.
 The majority of Central Bohemia is easily accessible from Prague.